ibexa/documentation-developer/docs/guide/data_providers/data_providers.md

 ### Command line switching

-The `silversolutions:switchdataprovider` command switches between the content model data provider and eContent.
+The `ibexa:commerce:switch-data-provider` command switches between the content model data provider and eContent.
 It is useful especially for testing purposes.

 The command takes the following options: